chrrs/camerapture/README.md

     - Add an entry in `CHANGELOG.md`.
 - Commit and push a new tag. (example: `v1.2.3`)
     - Tag name is the version number prefixed by `v`.
-- Rebase other versions onto the main branch and fix all conflicts.
+- Cherry pick the changes onto the other branches and fix all conflicts.
 - Manually trigger the Publish workflow on GitHub for every version.

 ## Credits